Multiply-robust Estimator of Cumulative Incidence Function Difference for Right-Censored Competing Risks Data: Introduction

 To address confounding, two widely used approaches are outcome regression (OR) models and inverse probability weighting (IPW).
-OR models directly adjust for confounders by modeling potential outcomes, whereas IPW reweights the population by the propensity score (PS)—the inverse of the treatment assignment probability—to mimic a randomized experiment \citep{rosenbaum1983central}.
+OR models directly adjust for confounders by modeling potential outcomes, whereas IPW reweights the population by the propensity score (PS)—the inverse of the treatment assignment probability—to mimic a randomized experiment~\cite{rosenbaum1983central}.
 However, both methods are considered singly robust, yielding unbiased estimates only when their respective models are correctly specified.
-This limitation led to the development of doubly robust (DR) estimators, which combine both the OR and PS models to provide consistent and asymptotically efficient estimates as long as at least one of the two component models is correctly specified \citep{bang2005doubly, van2011targeted}.
+This limitation led to the development of doubly robust (DR) estimators, which combine both the OR and PS models to provide consistent and asymptotically efficient estimates as long as at least one of the two component models is correctly specified~\cite{bang2005doubly, van2011targeted}.
 Building on this general framework, extensive researches have emerged applying doubly robust methods to survival analysis.
-For example, Zhang and Schaubel (2012)\cite{zhang2012contrasting}, Bai et al. (2017)\cite{bai2017optimal}, and d Sjolander and Vansteelandt (2017)\cite{sjolander2017doubly} defined doubly robust estimators for contrasts in expected potential failure times; Yang and Small (2016)\cite{yang2016using} and Yang et al. (2020)\cite{yang2020semiparametric} developed doubly robust estimators under structural accelerated failure time models; and Petersen et al. (2014)\cite{petersen2014targeted} and Zheng et al. (2016)\cite{zheng2016doubly} proposed targeted maximum likelihood estimators (TMLE).
+The literature has documented several approaches to doubly robust estimation.
+For example, Zhang and Schaubel~\cite{zhang2012contrasting}, Bai et al.~\cite{bai2017optimal}, and Sjolander and Vansteelandt~\cite{sjolander2017doubly} defined doubly robust estimators for contrasts in expected potential failure times; Yang and Small~\cite{yang2016using} and Yang et al.~\cite{yang2020semiparametric} developed doubly robust estimators under structural accelerated failure time models; and Petersen et al.~\cite{petersen2014targeted} and Zheng et al.~\cite{zheng2016doubly} proposed targeted maximum likelihood estimators (TMLE).